neondatabase/website/content/docs/guides/autoscaling-guide.md

 ## Enable autoscaling for a compute endpoint

-[Neon Pro Plan](/docs/introduction/pro-plan) users can edit an individual compute endpoint to alter the compute endpoint configuration, which includes autoscaling.
+Paying users can edit an individual compute endpoint to alter the compute endpoint configuration, which includes autoscaling.

 To edit a compute endpoint: